-How to back up your Android phone in 2019
+How to back up your Android phone 2022

 On a related note, something else you'll want to make sure is backed up is all of your contacts.
 For this, we recommend using Google Contacts.

-Devices like the Pixel 3a and Nokia 7.1 come with Google Contacts pre-installed, but if you have a phone from OnePlus, Samsung, or LG, chances are you're using a contacts app made by that manufacturer.
+Devices like the Pixel 6 come with Google Contacts pre-installed, but if you have a phone from OnePlus, Samsung, or LG, chances are you're using a contacts app made by that manufacturer.

 If you're already using Google Contacts on your current phone, you can download the app on your new phone, log into your Google account, and all of your contacts will be synced automatically.
-If you need to dig a bit deeper, Google Contacts also offers tools for importing, exporting, and restoring contact files.
+Here's how you can make sure your contacts sync automatically to Google Contacts.

 - Open Google Contacts on your phone.

-- Tap the menu button at the top-left.
+- Tap your profile picture at the top-right.

-Google Contacts
+- Tap Google Contacts sync settings.

 How to back up apps